 Clubs:

-The ground was first used in 1933, but wasn’t officially opened until 1935.
-The ground, which consisted of a football pitch, bowling green and two tennis courts, was officially opened on 9 May 1935 by Mayor Alderman A. Blackman.
-The land on which the ground had been laid out had been acquired for the Parish following the death of Miss Rosina Gibbons; she never had any children and the money from her estate was spent on enlarging the parish room in addition to the acquisition of the new recreation ground...
+Although first used in 1933, the Gibbons Memorial Field was officially opened in 1935.
+The site originally included a football pitch, bowling green and two tennis courts, and was inaugurated by Mayor Alderman A. Blackman.
+The land had been acquired after the death of Miss Rosina Gibbons, whose estate funded both the enlargement of the parish room and the new recreation ground.

-The first recorded game to have taken place at the ground was between Hollington United and Rock-a-Nore in 1933.
-From 1935, Hollington United and Hollington Old Church both appeared to be using the ground and there are records of games taking place here on the same day, albeit with slightly different kick-off times; this suggests that there was either two pitches marked out on the ground or one team was using a pitch nearby, possibly located further up Wishing Tree Road, but using the Gibbons Field changing facilities.
+The first recorded match at the ground took place in 1933 between Hollington United and Rock‑a‑Nore.
+By 1935 both Hollington United and Hollington Old Church appear to have been using the site, with records showing matches scheduled on the same day but with slightly staggered kick‑off times.
+This suggests either that two pitches were marked out on the ground, or that one of the teams was using a nearby pitch—possibly further up Wishing Tree Road—while relying on the Gibbons Field facilities for changing.

 For more information on Gibbons Memorial Field visit the website of Hollington Old Church Bowls Club.